-This is a quick 5 minute guide to the ISDN and PSTN switch off.
+This is a quick 5 minute guide to the ISDN and PSTN switch off, updated for 2022.

 Known as the ‘BT ISDN Switch Off’, this will be a huge shift in the way people make phone calls in the UK.